-Contractor hereby certifies that its employees, trainees, and/or its subcontractors, assignees, volunteers, and any other persons who provide services under this agreement, who have direct contact with any client will be fingerprinted in order to determine whether they have a criminal history which would compromise the safety of individuals with whom the Contractor's employees, trainees and/or its subcontractors, assignees, or volunteers have contact.
-Additionally, Contractor's employees, volunteers, consultants, agents, and any other persons who provide services under this Agreement and who has/will have supervisory or disciplinary power over a child (Penal Code Section 11105.3) (the "Applicant") shall be fingerprinted in order to determine whether each such Applicant has a criminal history which would compromise the safety of children with whom each such Applicant has/will have contact.
+Contractor hereby certifies that its employees, trainees, and/or its subcontractors, assignees, volunteers, and any other persons who provide services under this agreement, who have direct contact with any client will be fingerprinted in order to determine whether they have a criminal history which would compromise the safety of individuals with whom the Contractor's employees, trainees and/or its subcontractors,

+assignees, or volunteers have contact.
+Additionally consultants, agents, and any other persons who p and who has/will have supervisory or disciplina Section 11105.3) (the "Applicant") shall be fingery each such Applicant has a criminal history whi children with whom each such Applicant has/will have rovide services under this Agreement ry power over a child (Penal Code printed in order to determine whether ch would compromise the safety of

-Contractor's employees, volunteers, consultants, agents, and any other persons who provide services under this Agreement will be fingerprinted and: (check a or b)
+Contractor's employees, volunteers, consultants,

+provide services under this Agreement will be finge erprinted and: (cneck a or b)
-× a.

-do NOT exercise supervisory or disciplinary power over children (Penal 11105.3).
+do NOT exercise supervisory or disciplir 11105.3). nary power over children (Penal

-b. do exercise supervisory or disciplinary power over children (Penal 11105.3).
+b. do exercise supervisory or disciplinary p oower over children (Penal 11105.3).

 Free At Last

 Name of Contractor

 DocuSigned by:

-gaynell mays
+gaynell mays 9011908A405442E

 Signature of Authorized Official

 Gaynell Mays

 Name (please print)

 Executive Director

 Title (please print)

+3-21-25

 Date

 Revised 10/5/2017 S.Reed